 If you think you or a loved one may be experiencing a medical emergency call 911.

 Raulerson Hospital’s Emergency Department offers service 24 hours a day, seven days a week, to patients of all ages.
-Our medical staff and nursing staff are specially trained to provide immediate treatment for any medical or surgical emergency or for initiating life-saving prodedures.
-Regardless of your emergency is major or minor, Raulerson Hospital is waiting to serve you.
+Our medical staff and nursing staff are specially trained to provide immediate treatment for any medical or surgical emergency and to initiate life-saving prodedures.
+Regardless of whether your emergency is major or minor, Raulerson Hospital is waiting to serve you.

 - Advanced Life Support Trained